-Looking west at New Albion while viewing the land and shore at Drakes Bay
+Looking west at New Albion while viewing the land and water at Drakes Bay

-There is reason others believe more crewmen may have been left behind because of a discrepancy in numbers by at least 20 men.
-Released Spanish prisoners stated that the Golden Hind had a crew of about 80 when they encountered Drake off the coast of Central America.
-This is at odds with two accounts by crewmen who reported different numbers after they sailed on the Golden Hind from California and had crossed the Pacific.
+There is an unsettled difference in numbers of at least 20 men from before Drake was in California and after he sailed across the Pacific.
+Released Spanish prisoners stated that the Golden Hind had a crew of about 80 when they encountered Drake off the coast of Central America, well before his anchorage in California.
+This is at odds with two accounts by Golden Hind crewmen who reported different numbers after they sailed across the Pacific.

-One of these accounts was given by Francis Drake’s nephew, John Drake, who crewed on the Golden Hind.
-To Spanish Inquisitors, John Drake gave the number as 60 crew members when the ship was at Ternate, an Indonesian island.
+One of these crew accounts was given by Francis Drake’s cousin, John Drake.
+To Spanish Inquisitors— after being imprisoned in 1584—John Drake gave the number as 60 crew members when the ship was at Ternate, an Indonesian island, to which the Golden Hind arrived on November 14, 1579.
 The author of The World Encompassed, the ship’s chaplain Francis Fletcher, recorded a similar number.
-He said that 58 were aboard when the Golden Hind was at Vesuvius Reef.
-Both of these locations were reached several weeks after Drake sailed from New Albion.
+He recorded that 58 men were aboard when the Golden Hind was at Vesuvius Reef on January 9, 1580.
+Both of these locations were reached months after Drake sailed from New Albion on July 23, 1579.

-Thus, presuming that the Spanish prisoners’ numbers were correct, individuals have suggested the discrepancy in numbers can be attributed to various other reasons.
-These include reasons such as desertion—some sailors decided to take their chance ashore with friendly people, who included females, rather than risk circumnavigation; illness—others besides Morena who were too ill (possibly from shellfish poisoning) to make the trip across the Pacific were left behind, hoping that remaining on land would assist their recovery better than the rigors of trans-Pacific sailing.
+Thus—presuming that the Spanish prisoners’ numbers are correct—individual historians have suggested the discrepancy in numbers can be attributed to various other reasons.
+These include reasons such as desertion—some sailors decided to take their chance ashore with friendly people, who included females, rather than risk circumnavigation; illness—crewmen who were too ill (possibly from shellfish poisoning) to make the trip across the Pacific were left behind, hoping that remaining on land would assist their recovery better than the adversities of trans-Pacific sailing.

 So, who was the only person to remain at New Albion?
 Maybe it was Morena, and maybe there were others.
 We will probably never know.